-You need to link your business in RAM before others can access government online services on behalf of your business.
+As the principal authority, you need to link your business in RAM before you can authorise others to access government online services on behalf of your business.

 The principal authority is a person responsible for the business, such as:

-- eligible individual associate listed on an Australian business number (ABN) in the Australian Business Register (ABR), for example a trustee, director, public officer, partner, or an office bearer of a club or association.
+- an eligible individual associate listed on an Australian business number (ABN) in the Australian Business Register (ABR), for example a

 Before you start

 Set up your myGovID with a Standard identity strength.
 Use your myGovID to log into RAM.

 - myGovID – to find out how to set up your myGovID

 How to link your business